-The new Allergy and Respiratory Clinical Academic Group, launched on 1 April 2022, brings together clinical and academic experts across allergy and respiratory specialties, focusing on education and training, research and clinical services.
+The Respiratory and Allergy Clinical Academic Group, launched in April 2022, brings together clinical and academic experts across respiratory and allergy specialties, focusing on education and training, research and clinical services.

 The Clinical Academic Group (CAG) Co-Leaders - biographies below - have been working together with colleagues and patients across the partnership for some time to realise the exciting opportunities this expanded partnership affords.